maxhbr/LDBcollector/README.md

 [x](src/main/resources/ae-universe/[x]/overview.md) -
 [y](src/main/resources/ae-universe/[y]/overview.md) -
 [z](src/main/resources/ae-universe/[z]/overview.md)

+The yaml files withing the subfolders shows metadata on the individual licenses and exception.
+The files also contain alternative names that support the normalization of licenses and exceptions.

 ## Why another list of licenses and exceptions?
 {metæffekt} is follows a defined strategie for analyzing, scanning and documenting software projects.
 To do this a